COVID-19 (Coronavirus): Notices related to COVID-19 for members, groups and brokers – READ MORE.

 Stress and Oral Health

-• inflammation of the gum tissues
+• Inflammation of the gum tissues

-• canker sores
+• Canker sores

 Mental Illness and Oral Health

-Mental illnesses impact your mood, thoughts and behaviors.
+Mental illnesses impact your mood, thoughts, and behaviors.
 A diagnosed or undiagnosed mental illness can cause a lack of motivation, including in caring for your oral and overall health and well-being.

 Depression and anxiety are commonly associated with several oral health issues, including gum disease, tooth decay and teeth grinding.
-Consistent teeth grinding caused by stress and anxiety can lead to damaged teeth and even tooth loss in severe cases.3 People with a severe mental illness are also more likely to have periodontal disease.4
+Consistent teeth grinding caused by stress and anxiety can lead to damaged teeth and even tooth loss in severe cases.3 People with severe mental illness are also more likely to have periodontal disease.4

 Take Care of the Basics